Revolut Merchant API on Vercel: Wallets, 3D Secure, and the Sync vs Async Trap

 Revolut-Api-Version: 2024-09-01

-Two things to get right immediately.
-The API is versioned with a dated Revolut-Api-Version header, so pin a version explicitly rather than drifting with whatever the default becomes (see the API versions page).
-And sandbox and production are entirely separate environments with separate credentials and separate hosts: https://sandbox-merchant.revolut.com/ for testing and https://merchant.revolut.com/ for live.
-You switch by changing the host, nothing else, but objects do not cross between them.
+Two settings need to be right from the first request.
+The API is versioned through a dated Revolut-Api-Version header, so pin a version deliberately instead of drifting along with whatever the default becomes, which the API versions page spells out.
+And sandbox and production are wholly separate worlds, each with its own credentials and its own host: https://sandbox-merchant.revolut.com/ for testing and https://merchant.revolut.com/ for live.
+Flip between them by changing only the host, but understand that an object created in one will never appear in the other.

-Revolut is order-centric.
-Before any money moves, your server creates an order, documented under create order, and the response gives you a permanent id for later management plus a short-lived token for the browser.
+Everything centers on the order object.
+Before a cent moves, your server creates an order, documented under create order, and the response returns a permanent id you use for all later management plus a short-lived token you pass to the browser.

 const res = await fetch('https://merchant.revolut.com/api/orders', {